jakshi/lysenko.dev/content/posts/2026-03-codex-plugin-claude-code.md

 ## Sandbox restrictions

-I wanted to use `/codex:rescue` to read an image outside the repo.
-It refused.
-I dug into the source and found why.

-Line 460 of `codex-companion.mjs`:
+I dug into `codex-companion.mjs` to understand how the plugin sandboxes Codex.
+Two rules:

+**Reviews** (`/codex:review`, `/codex:adversarial-review`) are hardcoded to `read-only`.
+They never modify files.
+No flag to change this.

+**Tasks** (`/codex:rescue`) default to `workspace-write` — the rescue agent adds `--write` unless you ask for read-only or the task is pure research:

 ```javascript
 sandbox: request.write ? "workspace-write" : "read-only"
 ```

-The plugin hardcodes sandbox to either "read-only" or "workspace-write".
 Both modes restrict file access to the working directory.
-No exceptions, no config flag.
+No reading outside the repo, no exceptions, no config flag.

 Codex CLI itself supports broader access.
 You can run `codex exec -s danger-full-access` or pass `-c 'sandbox_permissions=["disk-full-read-access"]'` for full disk reads, and `-i` to attach images.
 The plugin exposes none of this.